 This wine was actually designed to be played around with—it’s recommended that you dress it up a bit, serving it over ice and a fresh ingredient or two (think cucumber, fresh herbs, berries, or a slice of pineapple) to bring out qualities in the wine that you might not otherwise pick up on.
 On its own, Veuve Clicquot Rich Blanc, which contains 60 grams of sugar per liter, offers plenty of fruit and florality on the nose and palate cushioned by a soft, creamy finish.

 Sip this one outside with your favorite cheeses and preserves, and note how the sweetness of the preserves specifically impacts the taste of the wine as you pair.

 Best Alternative: Mionetto Cartizze DOCG Dry Prosecco

-Mionetto, a household name for anyone who enjoys Prosecco, is perhaps best known for its classic orange-labeled Brut expression.
-But for those who want to explore the world of sweet sparkling wines outside of Champagne, Mionetto’s Luxury collection offers two impressive (and affordably priced) bottles to choose from: Valdobbiadene Prosecco Superiore DOCG Extra Dry, which teeters on the precipice of Dry (or Sec) with 17 to 19 grams of sugar per liter, and Cartizze DOCG, a true Dry with 24 to 26 grams of sugar per liter.
+Mionetto, a household name for anyone who enjoys prosecco, is perhaps best known for its classic orange-labeled brut expression.
+But for those who want to explore the world of sweet sparkling wines outside of Champagne, Mionetto’s Luxury collection offers two impressive (and affordably priced) bottles to choose from: Valdobbiadene Prosecco Superiore DOCG Extra Dry, which teeters on the precipice of dry (or sec) with 17 to 19 grams of sugar per liter, and Cartizze DOCG Dry, a true dry with 24 to 26 grams of sugar per liter.